kevinmatthes/create-scriv-fragment/README.md

 This GitHub Action will create a new Scriv fragment.
 It assumes that Scriv is already configured and that the fragment storage exists.
-The user creating the fragment will be the GitHub Actions Bot.
+The user creating the fragment will be the GitHub Actions bot.

 It is recommended to execute this Action on a Linux runner.
 This Action requires a Bash shell environment.
 The repository needs to be checked out before the Action can be called.
 After it has finished, the changeds need to be pushed back to the repository.

-This Action does neither accept and / or require any inputs nor it returns any outputs.
+There are neither inputs nor outputs.

 To apply this Action, just add the following to the step section of a GitHub Action workflow job.